Updated 6 February 2019

 People with diabetes registered on the NDSS will be eligible to receive a free blood glucose meter associated with your preferred new brand of blood glucose test strips.

 With respect to the new blood glucose meters, people are encouraged to discuss the most suitable options with their health care professional.
-To find out which meters are suitable for NDSS-funded blood glucose test strips, as well as how to get one of these meters, click here.
+To find out which meters are suitable for NDSS-funded blood glucose test strips, as well as how to get one of these meters, read the How to Access A Free Blood Glucose Meter fact sheet.

 More information can be found here: